3liz/qgis-gobs-plugin/docs/admin_guide/README.md

     - You can combine them, for example `Environment / Water / Analyses, Environment / Water / Resources, Agriculture / Resources` will lead to the following graph:

     ![Indicator graph example](../media/gobs_indicator_graph_example.png)

+* The **creation & update timestamps** are automatically calculated when data is saved.

 #### protocol